learn-co-curriculum/java-mod-2-generics-boundaries/README.md

 ## Learning Goals

--
-- Learning Goal 2
+- Use generics boundaries in Java

 Sometimes when you create a method that accepts generics, you may still want to restrict the types of objects that can be passed into your method because your